 Above all else, the bank wants to know if you're capable of paying back the loan without exposing them to risk.
 The level of income required depends on the size of the loan and the length of the loan period.
-While a healthy deposit will always help, banks and other lenders need proof of income to lower their risk and improve your chances of approval.
+While a healthy deposit will always help, banks, other lenders, and loan servicers need proof of income to lower their risk and improve your chances of approval.

 "No documentation" loans are a thing of the past, with all borrowers expected to have recent pay stubs that show ongoing and year-to-date income, tax returns for at least two or three years, quarterly statements for all existing bank accounts, and W-2 employee statements for the last two years.

-The things that you already own are of great interest to banks and other lenders.
+The things that you already own are of great interest to banks and other lenders and mortgage brokers.
 Whether it's other houses, cars, bank accounts, or your stock market portfolio, lenders will always require proof of assets before they approve a mortgage.

 You will need to provide present bank statements and investment account statements to prove that you have enough for a down payment, with banks also likely to look at non-liquid assets such as cars and other houses in case of default or possible foreclosure.